 Hold all users accountable to following rules for data entry

-3. Refine and redeploy your strategy.
+3. Refine and redeploy your pipeline management strategy.

 The truth is you probably won’t achieve perfection the first time, not entirely anyway.
 That’s OK because knowing what doesn’t work is nearly as important as knowing what does.
 In this step, review the procedures, workflows, and content you’ve developed – it should be far easier this time because now you’re documenting everything (if you’re not, circle back to step 1).
-You’ll most likely repeat step 3 once or more, but as you gain insight, you’ll be fine tuning instead of overhauling.
+You’ll most likely repeat step 3 once or more, but as you gain insight, you’ll be fine-tuning instead of overhauling.

 We encourage our clients to keep these points in mind: